Bedrock-OSS/bedrock-wiki-legacy/knowledge/style-guide.md

  - The total character-length of any path must not exceed 80 characters (console limitation).
  - Content folders should use consistent pluralization: Don't mix and match.

+## Identifiers
+Do not use identifiers that begin with a number, and especially don't use an identifier that is *only* a number.
+This applies to entities, component_groups, events, and anything else that takes a `namespace:name` pair.

 ## File and Folder names

 | Concept              | Example Identifier         |